mosip/documentation/docs/device-provider-partner.md

 ## Mapping Device make and model with SBI

-The partner can map the device with a SBI.
+The partner can map the device with an SBI.

 ![](_images/device-make-model-sbi-mapping-menu.PNG)